Drone Rules and Regulations in UK

 In the wake of the disruptions caused by drone misuse at Gatwick and Heathrow airports, it was inevitable that UK Government would review and make amendments to the UK drone laws and regulations.

-- In 2018 the UK Government mandated a drone registration and education scheme, which is due to be launched on the 1st October 2019 and is a legal requirement under the Air Navigation Order from 30th November 2019
+- In 2018 the UK Government mandated a drone registration and education scheme, which is due to be launched on the 1st October 2019 and has been a legal requirement under the Air Navigation Order from 30th November 2019

-- From the same period, all drone operators will be required to take an online safety test
+- As part of the scheme, all drone operators are required to take an online foundation test

 - Applicable to both recreational and commercial users